 The Trust maintains offices in St. Paul and Hibbing, Minnesota.
 The St. Paul location is primarily the finance office where the Trustees meet on a regular basis to administer to the business of the Trust.
 The Hibbing location is primarily the engineering office where the Trust's properties and related mining activities are monitored.
 In addition to frequent field inspections by the Trust's engineering staff, the Hibbing office personnel utilize a comprehensive computer geographic information system, which is a spatially related database, to assist them in monitoring the Trust's properties.

 The Trust, by its terms, will terminate on April 6, 2015, 20 years after the death of the last survivor named in the original December 7, 1906 Trust Agreement.
 At the end of the Trust on April 6, 2015, the certificates of beneficial interest (shares) in the Trust will cease to trade on the NYSE and thereafter will represent only the right to receive certain distributions payable to the certificate holders of record at the time of the termination of the Trust.
 Upon Trust termination and after the wind-down process is completed, the Trust is obligated to distribute ratably to these certificate holders the net monies (essentially, total assets less liabilities and less properties) remaining in the hands of the Trustees (after paying and providing for all expenses and obligations incurred through the Trust’s termination and wind-down process), plus the balance in the Principal Charges account (primarily representing the costs of surface lands acquired over the years and Court-ordered attorneys’ fees and expenses), all of which are subject to the final accounting and approval of the Ramsey County District Court.
-Upon the termination of the Trust, the certificates of beneficial interest (shares) would be cancelled and have no further value with the exception of the final distribution.
-All other Trust property (most notably the Trust’s mineral properties and the active leases) must be conveyed and transferred to the reversioner (currently Glacier Park Company, a wholly owned subsidiary of ConocoPhillips Company), without further payment or remuneration to the certificate holders, under the terms of the Trust Agreement.
+Upon the termination of the Trust, the certificates of beneficial interest (shares) would be cancelled and thereafter represent only the right to receive the final distribution.
+All other Trust property (most notably the Trust’s mineral properties and the active leases) must be conveyed and transferred to the reversioner (which, effective January 1, 2015, is Glacier Park Iron Ore Properties LLC, a wholly owned subsidiary of Glacier Park Company, which is a wholly owned subsidiary of ConocoPhillips Company), without further payment or remuneration to the certificate holders, under the terms of the Trust Agreement.
 For more information about the termination of the Trust in the year 2015 and the subsequent wind-down process, please see the link at the top of this page.